OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 #### The rolling deployment process

 Some of the steps in the rolling deployment process aren’t required for the `Development` Environment.
-This is because in that environment, we’re not using a load balancer.
+This is because we’re not using a load balancer in that environment.
 To skip the steps which don’t need to run, we can make use of an Environment [run condition](https://octopus.com/docs/deployment-process/conditions#environments).
-This will skip the steps used for the load-balanced environments.
+This will skip the steps applicable to the load-balanced environments when deploying to `Development`.

 The complete rolling deployment process is shown here: